Mandred009/RL_Concepts/README.md

 The different methods along with their script name is listed below.
 The theory related to that method can be found in my blog site linked with each method.
 [Intro to RL Blog](https://roboticsrave.blogspot.com/2025/06/reinforcement-learning-basics.html)

+The _saves_ folder contain trained models for PPO, SAC and TD3.

 Currently there are 9 methods.
 I will add more methods in the future.

 **1) Q‑Learning** — _q_learning.py_  >>[Blog Link Q](https://roboticsrave.blogspot.com/2025/06/reinforcement-learning-basics-q-learning.html)